Measure distance in a scene

 While you are measuring, a second laser line indicates where the vertical plane along the checkered line intersects the terrain in all directions, such as with buildings, bridges, and the ground.

-To measure distance, do the following:
+To measure distance, complete the following steps:

 1. Click Scene tools Scene tools to access the measure tools.